 Store G at gp and let the return value define its limb count.
-Store S at sp and let |sn| define its limb count.
+Store S at sp and let $\lceil sn \rceil$ define its limb count.
 S can be negative; when this happens sn will be negative.
-The area at sp should have room for vn limbs and the area at sp should have room for vn+1 limbs.
+The areas at gp and sp should each have room for xn+1 limbs.